-Whenever two or more people join hands with a same objective to achieve benefits.
-Each member contributes either time, cash or licenses to enable the association firm to harvest benefits.
+Whenever two or more people join hands with the same objective to achieve benefits.
+Each member contributes either time, cash, or licenses to enable the association firm to harvest benefits.

 The partner who only invests money is called a Sleeping Partner and a partner who invests money and also manages the business is called the working partner.
 Some other important points associated with partnership are given below.

 Types of Partnerships:

 There are two types of partnership in the form of simple and compound partnerships.
 The details of both types of partnerships are given below.

 In Simple partnerships, all the resources are invested for the same time period by all the investors i.e. the capital (or other resources) stays in the business for the same duration.
 In this, the profit is distributed in proportion of their contributed resources.

 If P and Q contributed Rs. a and b respectively for one year in business, then their profit or loss at that time will be:

 P’s benefit (or misfortune) : Q’s profit(or misfortune) = a : b